 The Derk Isle was the first Tintin adventure to be translated into Scots, and the first Franco-Belgian comic book (bande dessinée) to appear in a Scots version.
-Featuring the gallus Tintin and his faithful dug Tarrie, plus the glaikit detectives Nisbet an Nesbit, it was published by Taigh na Teud & Dalen Books in September 2013 and is now in its fifth reprinting.
+Featuring the gallus Tintin and his faithful dug Tarrie, plus the glaikit detectives Nisbet an Nesbit, it was published by Taigh na Teud & Dalen in September 2013 and is now in its fifth reprinting.

-For details of all these, including the unique Scots character names, a complete glossary to Scots words and phrases used in the books, plus Scots word games, see the Tintin in Scots website.
+Tintin i the Snaws o Tibet — in which Tintin meets the Ugsome Snawman, and Captain Haddie has new catchphrases, Plunkin Thunnerplumps! and Muckle Michtie Marmaids! — is the fourth Tintin title in Scots.
+For details of all these, including the unique Scots character names, a glossary to Scots words and phrases used in the series, plus Scots word games, see the Tintin in Scots website.